Lana Longbeard

-Lana Longbeard is a Canadian animated adventure-comedy television series by Tony Mitchell and Andrew Power.
-Zephyr Studios and Copernicus Studios produce the series.
+Lana Longbeard is a Canadian-French animated adventure-comedy television series by Tony Mitchell and Andrew Power.
+Zephyr Animation and Copernicus Studios produce the series.
 Show developer Baljeet Rai co-wrote the series with Alice Prodanou, and Franz Kirchner served as director.
-It began airing on CBC Gem on December 20, 2024 and the Family Channel on January 12, 2025, and it began airing on Cartoon Network in the British Isles on November 3, 2025.
-And on Cartoon Network in Europe, the Middle East and Africa on November 8, 2025. (and began streaming on HBO Max on November 10, 2025 only in Europe).
+It began airing on CBC Gem on December 20, 2024 and the Family Channel on January 12, 2025, and it began airing on Cartoon Network in the British Isles on November 3, 2025, and on Cartoon Network in Europe, the Middle East and Africa on November 8, 2025.
+It also began streaming on HBO Max on November 10, 2025 exclusively in Europe.

 Plot

 The story follows a 12-year-old girl named Lana Longbeard who sails the Ten Realms with her captain father and unique crew, pursuing her dream of becoming a great adventurer.
 But Lana must conquer some challenging obstacles: impulsivity, stubbornness, relentless curiosity, disdain for rules, and a love of pancakes.